More

 Today, patching has become an overly complex, cumbersome, and time-consuming process that needs robust tools and frameworks to change code and mitigate vulnerabilities.
 This blog provides a detailed understanding of why patch management is crucial to the IT device management lifecycle.

-What is Patch Management?
+What is Patch Management or Patching?

-Patch management is the process of identifying and deploying patches and updates to operating systems, applications, and firmware.
+Patch management process comprises of identifying and deploying patches and updates to operating systems, applications, and firmware.
 It involves identifying system features that need to be improved, creating a fix, releasing the updated software, and validating the installation of the updates.
 The aim behind patching is to protect systems against vulnerabilities.

 All devices need to be secured, whether it’s an employee’s laptop, a shared tablet at school, or a self-ordering kiosk in a quick-service restaurant.
 Organizations must carry out regular patching as it acts as a security tool against vulnerabilities that are caused by evolving threats, system configurations, or outdated patches.

-Types of Patch management
+Types of patch management

 Many different types of patches exist, each serving a specific purpose.
 Some patches fix bugs to improve security, while others add new features to the software.
 These patches can be generally grouped into three main categories: